dominique-mueller/notification-js/README.md

 **Development environment**

-This project uses Grunt to automate some important development tasks, like formating, validating and minifiying different files.
-You can install Grunt and all necessary plugins by simply opening your command line tool, navigating to the main project folder and calling `npm install` (**[NodeJS](https://nodejs.org/download/)** required).
+This project uses **[Grunt](http://gruntjs.com/)** to automate development tasks like formating, validating and minifiying different files.
+You can install Grunt and all used plugins by simply opening your command line tool, navigating to the main project folder and calling `npm install` (**[NodeJS](https://nodejs.org/)** required).

 This process also automatically creates and installs a (project specific) git hook for you which ensures that the main Grunt task is being executed before any commit.
 This way the optimized library files (in the `build` folder) are always